 Fact: Those who like cats tend to stare at them, whereas cats perceive a direct stare as a challenge, particularly from people they don’t know well, and whose reactions they can’t anticipate as easily.
-Thus, the cat makes a beeline for the one person in the room who is not staring at her.
+Therefore, the cat makes a beeline for the one person in the room who is not staring at her.

-Myth: Female White Cats are Not Good Mothers.
+Myth: White Cats are Not Good Mothers.